recursethis/zcash-docker/README.md

 docker-compose pull
 docker-compose up -d
 ```
-Note: fail2ban is optional.
-Can deploy without it, by running 1docker-compose up -d zcashd`, then `docker-compose up -d nginx`
+> NOTE: fail2ban is optional.
+Can deploy without it, by running `docker-compose up -d zcashd`, then `docker-compose up -d nginx`